Anenth/Magic-Visual-Regression/README.md

  I was in a similar situation too.

 It's acually very easy to get started.

-1. Take the screenshots
+    1. Take the screenshots.
-2. Compare the images
+    2. Compare the images.
     3. Check the difference.

 In this tool, we will take care of the 2 and 3 steps, the tool uses `resemble.js` to generate the diff images.

 ## Installation

     `yarn add magic-visual-regression` or `npm i magic-visual-regression`

 ## Usage